 - Knows how to develop an appropriate tone in managing the process with congressional investigators.

 - Has experience preparing clients to testify in high-stakes matters, helping them avoid perjury traps and advising them on invoking constitutional rights and privileges.

 - Uses its legal skills and understanding of the process and the key players and their motivations to identify the substantive, policy and political landscape, and develop strategies to resolve the issue at hand and mitigate collateral consequences.

 - Can access Sidley teams with substantive experience in underlying areas of law and regulation as diverse as healthcare, food and drug, energy, environmental, privacy and data security, banking and financial regulation, government contracts, SEC disclosure, and export controls and trade sanctions.

 Our team comprises lawyers who have extensive experience in both Congress and the Executive branch.
-In addition to former Congressman Boucher, the group includes alumni of investigative committee staffs who participated in many congressional investigations.
+The group includes alumni of investigative committee staffs who participated in many congressional investigations.
 Our team also includes executive branch veterans who have dealt with Congress on behalf of the White House and other federal agencies.